Law & Order: Seasons 17–20

-Season 21–present
+Season 21–present (Revival series)

 In Deadline Hollywood, Nellie Andreeva announced the series was returning.
-On November 1, 2021, Jeffrey Donovan was cast as a series regular to portray a New York Police Department detective, later revealed as Frank Cosgrove.
+On November 1, 2021, Jeffrey Donovan was cast as a series regular to portray an NYPD detective, later revealed to be named Frank Cosgrove.
 At that time it was also reported that Sam Waterston and Anthony Anderson, who starred in earlier seasons of the series, and additional former cast members were also in talks to return.
 Waterston previously stated in 2015 that he would be open to returning.
-Other previous cast members including S. Epatha Merkerson, Jeremy Sisto and Alana de la Garza hold starring roles on Chicago Med and FBI, respectively, with both also being part of the franchise and Wolf Entertainment series.
+Other previous cast members including S. Epatha Merkerson, Jeremy Sisto and Alana de la Garza hold starring roles on Chicago Med or FBI, with both also being part of the franchise and Wolf Entertainment series.
 On November 23, 2021, it was announced that Hugh Dancy had been cast as an assistant district attorney and that Anderson had signed a one-year deal to return as Detective Kevin Bernard.
 On December 10, 2021, it was revealed that Camryn Manheim had been cast as Lieutenant Kate Dixon, the successor to Merkerson's character, Lieutenant Anita Van Buren.
 Manheim portrayed minor characters in previous seasons of the series.
 In December 2021, Odelya Halevi was added to the cast as Assistant District Attorney Samantha Maroun.
 A day later, Waterston was announced to have finalized a one-year deal to return as District Attorney Jack McCoy.

 On May 10, 2022, the series was renewed by NBC for a 22nd season.
 Later that same month, it was announced that Anderson would leave the series.
 On June 7, Waterston signed a new deal to return for the 22nd season, making him the longest-running cast member of the series.
-A week later, Mehcad Brooks joined the cast in the new season, replacing Anderson.
+A week later, Mehcad Brooks joined the cast in the new season, replacing Anderson as Detective Jalen Shaw.
+On November 15, 2023, it was announced that Donovan would be not returning for the 23rd season.
+A week later, Reid Scott joined the cast for the 23rd season, replacing Donovan as Detective Vincent Riley.
+On February 2, 2024, it was announced that Waterston would depart from the series and Tony Goldwyn would join the cast as District Attorney Nicholas Baxter.
+On May 10, 2024, it was announced Camryn Manheim would depart the series after season 23.
+On July 22, 2024, Maura Tierney was cast as a new lieutenant for season 24, replacing Manheim as Lieutenant Jessica Brady.
+In May 2025, NBC renewed the series for its twenty-fifth season.
+On September 24, 2025, it was revealed that David Ajala was set to join the show's main cast as an NYPD detective partway into its 25th season, replacing Brooks.
+Ajala would debut on Law & Order as Detective Theo Walker on the November 13, 2025 episode Guardian.

+Plot

+Law & Order episodes are structured into two parts.
+The initial segment involves police investigations, and the subsequent segment portrays legal and courtroom proceedings.
+The show focuses on the progression of each case rather than character backstories.